-Regional Planning Commission Fund 075: Federal and state grants for economic development, community services, senior services, transportation engineering and police training, plus local contracts for planning and other technical assistance.
+Regional Planning Commission Fund 075: Federal and state grants for economic development, community services, senior services, transportation engineering and police training, plus contracts with local agencies for planning and other technical assistance.

 Regional Planning Commission Economic Development Loan Fund 475: Federal money for low interest loans to new or expanding businesses, or for rehabilitating rental/housing properties.
 Loan repayments are used to fund loans to new applicants.